-Anyone can become a business loan broker and take advantage of loan brokering business opportunities.
+Anyone can become a loan broker and take advantage of any business loan broker opportunity.
 However, there are certain skills and requirements that you need to know about before pursuing a career in loan brokerage.

 You don’t need a college degree to become a small business loan broker.
 In fact, many successful brokers started with a GED or a high school diploma.
 But if you’re planning to get into brokering mortgages or commercial loans, you need to have a four-year bachelor’s degree in economics, finance, psychology, business, or communications.

 These degrees come in handy when it comes to analyzing financial statements, negotiating deals, and turning conversations into closing deals.
 Basic knowledge in accounting and banking can also help in matching clients to the right type of funding.

-Aside from education, aspiring business loan brokers need to possess “soft skills” to be successful in their field.
+Aside from education, aspiring business loan broker need to possess “soft skills” to succeed in their field.
 Since a loan broker deals with many different types of people from various backgrounds, it’s important to have interpersonal skills that allow you to speak professionally and confidently.

 It’s easier for you to secure a job as a business loan broker if you have experience in the following industries:

 - Customer Service

 To build your resume and increase your chances of getting hired, you can apply for internships at banks and brokerage firms.
-Many employers offer training to new business loan brokers which helps them hone their skills.
+Many employers offer small business loan broker training to new business loan brokers which helps them hone their skills.

 In this training program, you may be asked to apply what you have learned in real-life situations.
 After the training, your employer will assign you to independent projects and watch how well you perform in dealing with clients, evaluating financial statements, and assessing loan applications.

 4. Business Finance Broker Training

-As mentioned, business loan brokers need to undergo financial loan broker training to learn networking skills and mathematical analysis skills.
+To become a loan broker, you need to undergo financial loan broker training to learn networking and mathematical analysis skills.
 Companies often sponsor training initiatives and refresher courses for new employees.